mariuszmspace/my-links/README.md

 * [InfluxDB](https://www.influxdata.com/) - Distributed time series database with no external dependencies -- `Golang`
 * [jmxtrans](https://github.com/jmxtrans/jmxtrans) - Connector between speaking to a JVM via JMX and whatever stats / TSDB you use -- `Java`
 * [KairosDB](https://github.com/kairosdb/kairosdb) - Time series DB written on top of Cassandra -- `Java`
+* [Metricbeat](https://github.com/elastic/beats/tree/master/metricbeat) - fetches a set of metrics on a predefined interval from OS & services and ships them to Elasticsearch or Logstash -- `Golang`
 * [Metrics](https://github.com/dropwizard/metrics) - Metrics and instrumentation at both the JVM and application level -- `Java`
 * [Micrometer](http://micrometer.io/) - Provides a simple facade (fake interface) over the instrumentation clients for the most popular monitoring systems, allowing you to instrument your JVM-based application code without vendor lock-in -- `Java`
 * [OpenTSDB](http://opentsdb.net/) - Store and serve massive amounts of time series data without losing granularity -- `Java`